theodoremoreland/EssentialWorkers/README.md

 I was one of a few developers on the original project back in 2020.
 It was my first attempt at a professional webpage (React based or otherwise) and responsive design.
 The intention of this fork was to update the original in the following ways:

 - Updated layout (for simplicity, consistency between mobile and desktop, and overall UX)
 - Updated typography (improved consistency, contrast, and overall UX)
 - Fixed typos
 - Streamlined map controls for changing geography and measure (for improved consistency between mobile and desktop)
+- Added toggle button for map legend.
+It defaults the legend to closed state (improves readability for medium to small screens)
 - Formatted display of certain numbers (percentages, currencies, large numbers)
 - Corrected bugs with data and data tables that resulted in inaccurate values in columns and rows
 - Correct bug with `MapBox` implementation that resulted in needless re-renders
 - Streamlined styling logic resulting in less code, improved responsiveness, and better performance
 - Updated `React` from `^16.13.1` to `^18.3.1`
 - Updated `mapbox-gl` from `^1.12.0` to `^3.7.0`
 - Migrated from `CRA` to `Vite` for faster build times
 - Removed deprecated `mdbreact` and `react-data-table-component` libraries and replaced with default HTML table elements
+- Table row headers are now suffixed with geography abbreviation (e.g. STL, IL, MO) to aid in distinguishing tables through scrolling
 - Removed `react-map-gl` dependency
 - Removed deprecated `Material UI` components in favor of `MUI` components
 - Removed any layout based uses of `Material UI` in favor of custom CSS
 - Now uses `TypeScript`
 - Refactors to every file for improved DX
 - Replaced hero image
 - General redesign relating to colors, wording, and removal of branding
 - Added favicon
 - Implemented prettier auto formatting

 ## Technologies used

 - TypeScript
 - JavaScript
 - React
 - HTML
 - CSS
 - Material UI (MUI)
 - MapBox
 - Docker
 - Vite

 ## Screenshots